seungahhong/states-todos/README.md

 ## Download

-You can [download](https://github.com/seungahhong/todos) the latest installable version of todos for Windows.
+You can [download](https://github.com/seungahhong/states-todos) the latest installable version of states-todos for Windows.

 ## Emailware